PMR2/pmr2.buildout/README.rst

 Once the default Plone site is added, select `Site Setup` using the user drop-down menu on the upper-right corner of the site, then `Add-ons`.

-On that page you will see a list of products available for installation.
+On that page a list of products available for installation will be presented.
 Select `Physiome Model Repository 2`, then select `Install`.
-You may pick any other relevant add-ons to install from that screen.
+Any other relevant add-ons to install from that screen may be selected.

 Once `Physiome Model Repository 2` is installed, under the `Site Setup` menu there should be a new menu item called `PMR2 Core Configuration`, under the `Add-on Product Configuration`.
 This should also be shown under the Site Setup sidebar.

-You may review the settings there.
-The default directories are fine, but for any serious work please change it to an alternative location as the parts directory can become overwritten by the installer/buildout scripts.
-Once you are happy, select `Apply and Create Objects`.
-The Workspace and Exposure containers will be created at their respective locations.
+The settings present should be reviewed; while the default directories are usable, production users should change it to an alternative location outside of Zope to avoid potential issues where the Zope/Plone installer and/or buildout prune or overwrite the contents within the parts directory.
+When the options are configured select `Apply and Create Objects` to create the Workspace and Exposure containers along with the relevant filesystem locations.

-Go back to the home page.
-You should see two new tabs, 'workspace' and 'exposure' respectively.
-You can now go into 'workspace' and select 'Add new...' then 'PMR2 Workspace'.
-From that screen you can create a new workspace.
+Retruning back the the home page, two new tabs should become visible, which are 'workspace' and 'exposure' respectively.
+Select 'workspace' from the main content tabs, then using the 'Add new...' menu, select 'PMR2 Workspace' to create a new workspace.

-Once you create a new workspace, you can view the sharing tab.
-If you have other users created you can grant them permissions to push to the workspace.
-As admin you should be able to push changes in without issues from an existing Mercurial repository, or clone from new workspaces from which you can ``git clone`` with (or ``hg clone``, if mercurial is enabled).
+User specific permissions to the newly created workspace can be granted with the sharing tab.
+If other users requires push permission that can be granted.
+As the owner has push permissions by default, the contents can be accessed using the respective DVCS that is backed by the current workspace.